2025 MCHTC Blog

-The 2nd Annual Maternal and Child Health Training Conference (MCHTC) was a 5-day training conference organized by TENKI and several partner organizations to equip local healthcare providers with the knowledge and skills they need to prevent, detect, and treat common causes of maternal and infant mortality, including postpartum hemorrhage (PPH), and newborn asphyxia.
-Postpartum hemorrhage (PPH), excessive bleeding after childbirth, is the leading cause of maternal death worldwide, accounting for approximately 70,000 deaths annually.
-Newborn asphyxia occurs when when a baby doesn't receive enough oxygen before, during, or after birth, and accounts for approximately 900,000 deaths worldwide each year.
+The 2nd Annual Maternal and Child Health Training Conference (MCHTC) was a 5-day training program organized by TENKI and partner organizations to equip local healthcare providers with the knowledge and skills they need to prevent, detect, and treat postpartum hemorrhage (PPH) and newborn asphyxia.
+Postpartum hemorrhage (PPH) is the leading cause of maternal death worldwide, accounting for approximately 70,000 deaths annually.
+Newborn asphyxia accounts for approximately 900,000 deaths worldwide each year.
+The MCHTC aims to lower the maternal and infant mortality rate in Sierra Leone by targeting these leading causes of death.

-Follow along on our blog to experience the MCHTC this year!
+Follow along on our blog to find out what the MHTCH accomplished this year!

-Tenki Team enroute to Kenema, Sierra Leone to administer the 2025 MCHTC.
+Tenki Team enroute to Kenema, Sierra Leone for the 2025 MCHTC.

 Next